 The Minnesota Pollution Control Agency (MPCA) developed biological indices to evaluate the health of the macroinvertebrate community in the Vermillion River.
-In 2018, biomonitoring was conducted at seven sites in the watershed.
+In 2019, biomonitoring was conducted at five sites in the watershed.
 Results were mixed, indicating a healthy macroinvertebrate community at some sites, while others indicate potential impairment due to low diversity and an abundance of pollution-tolerant species.
+High water levels may have influenced the macroinvertebrate index of biological integrity (MIBI) score at at least one of the monitoring sites.

 Habitat assessments were completed using the MPCA's Minnesota Stream Habitat Assessment protocol to further evaluate and understand the biological integrity of stream reaches.
-Of the sites monitored in 2018, four sites had a 'fair' score while three sites scored 'good'.
-One site on South Creek in Lakeville showed a significant improvement from when it was last monitored, having scored 38.4 in 2016 (poor) and 79.3 in 2018 (good).
-Prior to restoration work beginning, this section of South Creek had significant downfalls and obstructions, was over-widened and shallow, had streambank erosion, and provided limited habitat for aquatic biota.
-Channel restoration work completed in 2017 restored the stream reach by removing channel obstructions, narrowing the channel, stabilizing banks to prevent further erosion, and introducing multiple types of in-stream habitat features.
-These restoration efforts improve habitat and decrease the amount of sediments in the channel.
+Of the sites monitored in 2019, four sites had a 'fair' score and one site scored 'good'.
+Three of the sites in the 'fair' category (A15, 13-1, 14-1) showed positive changes in channel morphology (depth variability, water velocity, degree of meander) and riparian area (vegetated area adjacent to the steam), whereas the other site showed a decrease in the quality of the channel morphology (A12).